zowe/docs-site/docs/contribute/roadmap-contribute.md

    - [Zowe sub-projects repositories](https://github.com/zowe/community/blob/master/README.md#zowe-sub-projects)
    - [Zowe operations squads repositories](https://github.com/zowe/community/blob/master/README.md#zowe-operations-squads)

   When you decide to work on an issue, check the comments on that issue to ensure that it's not taken by anyone.
-If nobody is working on it, comment on that issue let others know that you want to work on it to avoid duplicate work.
+If nobody is working on it, comment on that issue to let others know that you want to work on it to avoid duplicate work.
 The squad can assign that issue to you and provide guidance as well.

 - You can also reach out to the [Zowe squads on Slack](https://github.com/zowe/community/blob/master/README.md#slack) to check with the squads if there is any good starter issue that you can work on.